matthijskooijman/udiald/README.md

-umtsd2 - 3G modem dialing daemon
+udiald - 3G modem dialing daemon
 ================================

-`umtsd2` is a daemon that can talk to various 3G devices, like dongles and phones, to make them set up a PPP data connection to the internet.
+`udiald` is a daemon that can talk to various 3G devices, like dongles and phones, to make them set up a PPP data connection to the internet.

 These modems use the old-school AT command set, using some new specific